 US Mint History

-And that's how the hobby of collecting coins by mint marks began with early U.S. coin collectors.
+And that's how the hobby of collecting coins by mint marks began with early US coin collectors.
 This tradition continues to this day among coin collectors and investors.
-To learn more about the U.S. Mints, this site will guide you through a brief history and photos of each mint.
+To learn more about the US Mints, this site will guide you through a brief history with photos and videos of each mint.